pokt-network/pocket-e2e-stack/README.md

 Make sure you follow the proper instructions to replicate the production database locally (_check the gateway README.md_)

-Once you have properly setup the gateway database with production data, add a new entry in the "applications" collection in the gateway's database with the values located in `config/mongo-db-app.json`
+Once you have properly setup the gateway database with production data, add a new entry in the "applications" collection in the gateways database with the values located in `config/mongo-db-app.json`

 Then, make sure you add the blockchains you are concerned with to the `Blockchains` collection as you have added them to the chains.json in `config/chains.json` in this project.